-Temperature: 68-70 °F (20-21 °C) night and day.
-When the roots reach the bottom of the cell the temperature can be lowered to 67 °F (19.5 °C).
+Temperature: 20-21 °C night and day.
+When the roots reach the bottom of the cell the temperature can be lowered to 19.5 °C.

 Moisture: Begin alternating between a wet (4) and a medium (3) on day 12.
-To prevent algae it is important to begin a good wet to dry cycle on day 21 where the media will dry back within 24 hrs. period.
+To prevent algae it is important to begin a good wet to dry cycle on day 21 where the media will dry back within a 24 hr. period.
 Good ventilation and horizontal airflow will create such an environment.

 Fertilizer: Begin fertilizing early to improve seedling quality.
 Under high light conditions more ammonium based fertilizers can be used (17-5-17) and under low light use a calcium based fertilizer (14-4-14 or 14-2-14).
-Initial feeding should start at 50-100 ppm and gradually work up to 100-150 ppm.
+Initial feeding should tart at 50-100 ppm and gradually work up to 100-150 ppm.